Ryan-PG/gemini-image-generation-api/README.md

 # Gemini Image Generation API (using shell script) 🎨✨

-This project is a simple Python CLI tool that generates images using the Gemini API (Google's generative AI).
-It takes a text prompt and returns an AI-generated image, saved locally.
+This project is a Python-based CLI tool that generates images using the **Gemini API** (Google's generative AI).
+It uses a **text prompt** to create an AI-generated image and saves it locally.
+A shell script automates environment setup and script execution.

 ---